 Bill's Bar & Burger

-16 West 51st Street (between 5th and 6th Avenues)
+16 West 51st Street between Fifth and Sixth Avenues

-This burger joint is a reliable place to grab a quick burger, some chili cheese fries and a shake.
-The atmosphere is lively, relaxed and perfect for families looking for a casual bite to eat in the midst of the holiday crush.
-Bill's also serves soups, sandwiches, tacos and hot dogs.
+This burger joint is a reliable place to grab a quick burger, some chili cheese fries, and a shake.
+The atmosphere is lively, relaxed, and perfect for families looking for a casual bite to eat in the midst of the holiday crush.
+Bill's also serves soups, sandwiches, tacos, and hot dogs.
 You'll also find a kid's menu serving good ol' standbys.

 World-renowned chef Thomas Keller opened the second New York location of his signature Bouchon Bakery in the heart of Rockefeller Center.
-It's the perfect spot to grab the best grilled cheese sandwich, a croissant or a macaron while people watching.
-The menu also offers a wide selection of soups, salads and sandwiches and, of course, French pastries and sweets.
+It's the perfect spot to grab the best grilled cheese sandwich, a croissant, or a macaron while people-watching.
+The menu also offers a wide selection of soups, salads, and sandwiches and, of course, French pastries and sweets.
 There is seating inside and outside (if you're willing to brave the cold).
 Be prepared—crowds swell during peak hours so trying going either before or after the lunch crowd.